 Related: Mileage Guide For Employers

-We predict that companies should expect the rate to increase from the current rate of 62.5 cents per mile to around 63 or 64 cents per mile, but don’t be surprised if the number stays the same or even drops a cent or two.
+We predict that companies should expect the rate to increase to around 67 or 68 cents per mile from the current rate of 65.5 cents per mile, but don’t be surprised if the number stays the same or even drops a cent or two.

 Using a modern company mileage tracking solution like TripLog is the best way for companies to ensure they’re providing accurate reimbursement to their mobile team members and employees.